giorginolab/plumed2-pycv/index.md

 which should return the manual for `PYTHONCV`.
 (The `plumed-static` executable should work even without installation.)

+Next, try the regression tests:

+    PLUMED_PROGRAM_NAME=$PWD/src/lib/plumed-static make -C regtest/pycv/

+The following Colab notebook should demonstrate all of the above (but may become outdated): [PyCV build and test](https://colab.research.google.com/drive/1rplro4KFc1uVSEOnbke-OlsjZnaoJIl_#scrollTo=CYnPecM71YIr)

+> **Note**
-(It is also possible to compile the module as a `LOAD`-able dynamic object.
+> (It is also possible to compile the module as a `LOAD`-able dynamic object.
 Once in the `src/pycv` directory, issue `make PYCV.so` (`PYCV.dylib` under OSX).
 The compilation step *should* pick Python-specific flags as long as the correct `python3-config` executable is in your path.)

 Quickstart